Black mental matters

 Understanding and Dealing with Generational Trauma

 Many things get passed down through families, like heirlooms, genetic conditions, and physical characteristics.
 In some cases, trauma can be inherited, too.
 Generational trauma (also known as intergenerational trauma or transgenerational trauma) is still a relatively new field of study, meaning researchers have a lot to discover about its impact and how it presents in people who suffer from it.
-We discuss this important topic with Dr Eugene Herrington identify some of the ways this condition can consciously and unconsciously affect our behavior
+We discuss this important topic with Dr Eugene Herrington identify some of the ways this condition can consciously and unconsciously affect our behavior!

 EPISODE 75